Working with data

 find { Customer }

-// The variable name is optional
+// With variable name

 given { status : OrderStatus = 'PENDING' }